 I became a backer for the Myst 25th Anniversary Collection in May after hearing that Cyan had decided to complete a ‘never-been-done’ before historical anthology of the series.
-Although you’d be able to purchase the masterpiece edition versions of the games later, the ‘special packaging’ would only be available through the Kickstarter campaign and never sold again; so I jumped on board at the Bookmaker tier in order to get my hands on physical copies of the titles encased in a Linking Book.
+There was no way I was missing out on the Bookmaker tier and getting my hands on physical copies of the titles encased in a Linking Book.

 I recently received the keys for the digital downloads so my other-half and I have been working our way through the instalments on Twitch while we wait for the other rewards to arrive.
 So far we’ve made it to the end of the first three and are now on Myst IV: Revelation – the furthest in the series either of us has ever managed to get.
 Playing the other titles again has made me remember everything I loved about them, and how the original made me feel when I first came across it as a young teenager all the way back in 1993.

 It wasn’t a release I discovered by myself.
 One day a school-friend asked me if I could come over the following weekend because he’d bought a new video game and was stuck on a puzzle.
 That’s how I spent the afternoon with him figuring out how to get to the Stoneship Age, looking at constellations in the observatory and correlating them to symbols in the garden, and then observed him as he explored this strange new land.
 I was so amazed by how good the title looked that I went out the next day to buy it for myself.